bufbuild-ru/docs/docs/bsr/admin/manage-organizations/index.md

 ### Remove a member

-You may need to manually remove a member from a BSR organization—for example, if a user's credentials are compromised or they leave the company and you're not managing members via SAML or SSO.
+You may need to manually remove a member from a BSR organization — for example, if a user's credentials are compromised or they leave the company and you're not managing members via SAML or SSO.
 The organization must always have at least one `Owner`.To remove a member:

 1. Go to the organization's **Members** page at `https://buf.build/ORGANIZATION/members`
 2. Click on the settings icon for the user and choose **Remove user**.